 Yes, railroad employees who worked in jobs covered by Social Security can get railroad and Social Security benefits ("dual benefits").
 After the Social Security Administration (SSA) determines the benefit amount, the RRB will reduce the amount of the railroad annuity and issue a combined monthly benefit payment.
 The reduction is based on Social Security law that limits payments to the higher of two benefits.

-The tier II retirement benefit is not reduced by the amount of the Social Security benefit.
+But the Social Security you receive won't reduce your tier II retirement benefit.
 For more information, read the RRB's Q&A on dual benefit payments.

 You can find your local RRB field office using the RRB's field office locator.
 You can also speak to an RRB representative by calling the RRB at 877-772-5772 from 9:00 a.m. to 3:30 p.m., Monday through Friday, EST.